 Aching joints and bones.

 Having various infections one after the other, caused by a lack of healthy white blood cells.

 Unusual bleeding, because of too few platelets.
 This may include bruising without any obvious cause, heavy periods in women, bleeding gums and frequent nosebleeds.

 I’d got a lot of bruising all over my body and my skin was really pale.
 When I started walking even short distances and felt out of breath, I realised something must be wrong and went to my GP.

 Occasionally, leukaemia is discovered during a routine blood test before symptoms develop.

-Symptoms may appear very quickly over a few weeks, and treatment| needs to be given as soon as possible.
+Symptoms may appear very quickly over a few weeks.
 If you have any of these symptoms you should have them checked by your doctor, but remember they are common to many illnesses other than leukaemia.